Polish court ruling amounts to almost total ban on abortion | Politics

 The development pushes Poland further away from the European mainstream, as the only EU country apart from tiny Malta to severely restrict access to abortion. "(A provision which) legalises eugenic practices in the field of the right to life of an unborn child and makes the right to life of an unborn child dependent on his or her health ... is inconsistent ... with the constitution," said Julia Przylebska, Head of the Constitutional Tribunal.

 Hundreds marched toward the house of governing party leader Jaroslaw Kaczynski on Thursday night after the ruling, some carrying candles and signs that read "torture".
 Most wore face masks to comply with coronavirus pandemic restrictions.
-Police in riot gear had cordoned off the house, and private broadcaster TVN showed police using tear gas as protesters threw stones and tried to push through the police line.
+Police in riot gear had cordoned off the house.
+The Warsaw Police said on Twitter that it reacted with pepper spray and physical force after protesters threw stones and tried to push through the police line.

 Small protests also took place in the cities of Krakow, Lodz and Szczecin.
 "It's sick that such controversial things are being decided at a time when the entire society lives in fear (of the pandemic) and is afraid to go into the streets," said Marianna Dobkowska, 41.